Skip to main content

 Why it matters

 Contacts are the foundation of messaging in Whippy.
-Every message, campaign, sequence, and personalization relies on accurate contact data.
-Editing a contact correctly ensures messages are delivered, workflows trigger as expected, and your team has the right context when engaging with a contact.
+Every message, campaign, sequence, and personalization relies on accurate contact data and shared internal context.
+Editing a contact correctly ensures messages are delivered, workflows trigger as expected, and your team has the right information when engaging with a contact.

 Key Concepts

 Contact: An individual person you communicate with in Whippy.
-Contacts include core fields (name, phone, email), optional fields (language, default channel), and related data such as tags, lists, and objects.
+Contacts include core fields (name, phone, email), optional fields (language, default channel), and related data such as tags, lists, and notes.

 Contact Profile Panel: A side panel that displays a contact’s details, actions, tags, lists, notes, conversations, campaigns, and sequences.